 Alex Cox’s intense drama tells the harrowing true story of Sex Pistols bass player Sid Vicious and his lover Nancy Spungen.
 Alex Cox brings out the full personality of the players of flagship punk rock band.
 The band initially runs into trouble when Sid and groupie-turned-lover Nancy plunge into the depths of drug addiction.
 Gary Oldman states he had no interest in playing Sid Vicious and also didn’t like his performance.
 Nevertheless, he committed himself thoroughly to imbue Sid’s temperamental and self-destructive attitude.
 He took a very restricted diet to get the look of drug-addicted Sid.
-Oldman also recreated Sid’s performances, including vocals.
+He also recreated Sid’s performances, including vocals.
 This performance is as much an intriguing glimpse into dysfuctionality as De Niro’s Jake LaMotta in Raging Bull.
-Shot by Master of Light & Shadow Roger Deakins, the film bursts with expressionist shots.
+Shot by the master of light and shadow Roger Deakins, the film bursts with expressionist shots.

 4. Darkest Hour (2017)

 Oldman’s portrayal of Winston Churchill in Darkest Hour has scored huge acclaim among film fans and awards voters.
 The film chronicles Churchill’s leadership qualities and the dire World War II circumstances that instigated it.
 Despite wearing layers of make-up, Oldman gracefully gets under the skin of the famous political figure.
-More often the actor’s roles can be either categorized as: blustering (Leon, True Romance); or subtle (Immortal Beloved, Tinker).
+More often, the actor’s roles can be either categorized as: blustering (Leon, True Romance); or subtle (Immortal Beloved, Tinker).
 Through this role, Oldman sways both sides of his acting spectrum, offering flamboyant speeches as well as nuanced mannerisms.
-The actor recently won a Golden Globe and Screen Actors Guild Award for his performance.
-Now, it has brought him his first Best Actor Oscar.
+The actor won an Oscar, the Golden Globe and Screen Actors Guild Award for this performance.

 3. Prick Up Your Ears (1987)

 Stephen Frears’ overlooked queer classic chronicles the doomed life of British gay playwright Joe Orton.
 An immensely talented writer with anarchic spirit of the 60s, Orton had a close romantic and creative relationship with Kenneth Halliwell.
 Halliwell had his own literary ambitions which never came to fruition.
 Consumed by jealousy and frustration, Halliwell eventually became his lover’s killer.
 Alan Bennett’s excellent screenplay provides equal acting weight to Gary Oldman (as Orton) and Alfred Molina.
-Oldman as usual goes for a no-holds barred performance, imbuing the spirit of a witty guy who thrived in London’s hidden homosexual community.
+Oldman, as usual, goes for a no-holds barred performance.
+He imbues the spirit of a witty guy who thrived in London’s hidden homosexual community.
 Joe Orton is also so different from his breakthrough part in Sid and Nancy.
 It truly showcased his ability to transform and totally disappear into the character.

 2. Immortal Beloved (1994)